-The AD7944 has four power supply pins: an analog supply (AVDD), a buffer supply (BVDD), a digital supply (DVDD), and a digital input/output interface supply (VIO).
-VIO allows a direct interface to any logic from 1.8 V to 2.7 V. To reduce the number of supplies needed, the VIO, DVDD, and AVDD pins can be tied together.
-The power supplies do not need to be started in a particular sequence.
-In addition, the AD7944 is very insensitive to power supply variations over a wide frequency range.
+The AD7986 uses four power supply pins: an analog supply (AVDD), a buffer supply (BVDD), a digital supply (DVDD), and a digital input/output interface supply (VIO).
+VIO allows direct interface with any logic between 1.8 V and 2.7 V. To reduce the number of supplies needed, VIO, DVDD, and AVDD can be tied together.
+The AD7986 is independent of power supply sequencing among all of the supplies.
+Additionally, it is very insensitive to power supply variations over a wide frequency range.